 Which fertilizer should I use for jalapeños?

 So, what is the ideal fertilizer for growing jalapeños?
-We have experimented with many different fertilizers, and we recommend 3 brands.
+I’ve experimented with many different fertilizers, and I can recommend 3 brands.

 Miracle-Gro Organics – Get it on Amazon